dithizac000/team-charm/README.md

   * All routes are in the index.php and leverages a templating language using Fat-Free Framework

 :heavy_check_mark: 3.
 Has a clearly defined database layer using PDO and prepared statements.
 You should have at least two related tables.
-  * All database layer is under model in data-layer.php. kidUser and creations are the related table (one to many relationship).
+  * All database layer is under model in data-layer.php.

 :heavy_check_mark: 4.
 Data can be viewed and added.
-  * Database layer uses PDO and prepared statements to add, retrieve, and delete from the database.
+  *

 :heavy_check_mark: 5.
 Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.